Sparse Feature Circuits: Discovering and Editing Interpretable Causal Graphs in Language Models: Formulation

 The above discussion applies to the setting where we have a pair of clean and patch inputs, and we would like to understand that effect of patching a particular node from its clean to patch values.
-But in some settings (\S\ref{sec:classifier}, \ref{sec:clusters}), we have only a single input $x$.
-In this case, we instead approximate the indirect effect $\text{IE}(m;\va;x) = m(x|\text{do}(\va = \vzero)) - m(x)$ of setting $\va$ to $\vzero$.
+But in some settings (e.g., \S\ref{sec:classifier}, \ref{sec:clusters}), we have only a single input $x$.
+In this case, we instead use a \textit{zero-ablation}, using the indirect effect $\text{IE}(m;\va;x) = m(x|\text{do}(\va = \vzero)) - m(x)$ from setting $\va$ to $\vzero$.
 We get the modified formulas for $\hat{\text{IE}}(m;\va;x)$ from (\ref{eq:atp}) and (\ref{eq:ig}) by replacing $\va$ with $\vzero$.